KyloRen1/CS224N-NLP-DeepPavlov/README.md

 ## Homework 2
 Assignment 2 involved the exploration of the Word2Vec model on our choice (CBOW in my case).
 After 10 epochs my Negative Log-Likelihood loss was around 6706.
-Below is a visualization of 300 words vector representations.
+Below is a visualization of 300 words vector representations

 <p align="center">
   <img src="./assets/word2vec.png" />
 </p>

 ## Homework 3
-The task was to code and to train our models with different character-based language model with recurrent (GRU) neural network architecture.
+The task was composed of two parts.
+In part one, it was needed to code a character-based language model with recurrent (GRU) neural network architecture.
+And part two consisted of an exploration of different model architectures for text classification task (models used: bidirectional LSTM, bidirectional two-layer LSTM, few Convolutional neural networks)